 Fewer In-Person Consultations

 Worried about technology’s limitations?
 You’re not alone.
 Many providers worry about technical problems associated with telemedicine.
 Senior Healthcare Group Consultant Arun Ravi told Becker’s Hospital Review that poor broadband connections could lead to “possible patient mismanagement.”

 Many providers and patients alike still like a “personal touch,” and not all procedures – even simple checkups – can be performed digitally.
 However, in cases where patients just can’t get in to see their doctors in-person, and for many cases that don’t require a physical exam, telehealth can be a good alternative.

 Healthcare laws, reimbursement policies, and privacy protection rules struggle to keep up with this fast-growing industry.
 As a healthcare provider, you want to promote best practices when approaching telemedicine.

 While major developments have been made to telehealth reimbursement over the past couple years, it still remains a common stumbling block for providers interested in telemedicine.
-It’s best to do a little research into the reimbursement policy landscape in your state before you get started.
+It’s best to do a little research into the reimbursement policy landscape in your state (newspapers, articles, etc.) before you get started.

 Telemedicine is a $17.8 billion industry, and it’s expected to grow 18.4% annually from 2015–2020.
 While it still has some limitations, many healthcare providers are innovating to solve these issues and improve their patients’ access to quality care.
-Now that you know some pros and cons of telemedicine, you’re ready to start thinking about how your practice will approach this booming healthcare trend.
+Now that you know some disadvantages and benefits of telemedicine, you’re ready to start thinking about how your practice will approach this booming healthcare trend.